DiscrimText/MGT_Detection/Readme.md

 DiscrimText is a novel approach for detecting machine-generated text (MGT) produced by large language models (LLMs) like ChatGPT, Claude, and others.
 Unlike traditional detection methods that rely on isolated linguistic features or simple probabilistic metrics, DiscrimText integrates three key features to improve detection performance:

 - **Naturalness**: Quantifies the linguistic predictability of the text.
-- **Performance**: Measures the accuracy of text-completion models on the text.
+- **Prediction Accuracy**: Measures the Prediction Accuracy of text-completion models on the text.
 - **Perturbation Discrepancy**: Evaluates the sensitivity of the text to minor perturbations.

 # Contamination Detection of Textual Data with Natural-DaCoDe